tom-amit/AI-game/report/Report.md

 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L73-L80

 ### f.
-Our agent does not utilize the rival player's time to think, we simply didn't implement that for lack of time
+Our agent does not utilize the rival player's time to think as we simply didn't implement that for lack of time.

 ## 2. Heuristic Function

 ### a.
 Description
-We used a simple evaluation function that takes into account material differences and how much a player's pawns have pushed forward: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L18-L21 The material difference is just as you'd expect and the distanceSum is just calculated as the sum of the row numbers minus 4.5 (from -3.5 to 3.5) for all of a player's pawns
+We used a simple evaluation function that takes into account material differences and how many spaces a player's pawns have pushed forward: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L18-L21 The material difference is just as you would expect and the distanceSum is just calculated as the sum of the row numbers minus 4.5 (from -3.5 to 3.5) for all of a player's pawns.
-In addition, on each layer we multiply the scores by a factor GAMMA smaller than one, to encourage the AI to take the fastest way to victory https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L92 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L108
+In addition, on each layer we multiply the scores by a factor GAMMA smaller than one, to encourage the AI to take the fastest route to victory. https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L92 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L108

 ### b.
 Board features used
-We used pawn counts and pawn positions (specifically their row)
+We used pawn counts and pawn positions (specifically their row).

 ### c.
 Board features extraction
 The count and distanceSum variables are constantly maintained as moves are made and simulated (as well as when they are undone),